avablarrie12-code/My-first-pythoncode-/README.md

 import random

 def secret(t):
+    # This line is now inside the function
     print("----Welcome to guess number challenge----")

+    # The loop is now indented, so it belongs to the function
     while True:
         try:
             guess = int(input("Guess the number between 1 and 100: "))